 Rice left the public sector in 2002 to become a senior fellow in foreign policy for the Brookings Institute, a nonprofit public policy organization based in Washington, D.C.
 Its mission is to conduct independent research and provide recommendations to the government based on their findings.
 As a fellow, Rice specialized in research on U.S. foreign policy, weak and failing states, as well as the implications of global poverty and transnational security threats.

 Rice took leave from Brookings in 2008, to become the senior foreign policy adviser to Barack Obama during his presidential campaign.
-After Obama's successful election in November of 2008, Rice was nominated to be the U.N. ambassador for the United States.
-On January 22, 2009, she was confirmed by the U.S. Senate, making her the first African-American woman to be America's ambassador to the U.N.
+After Obama's successful election in November 2008, Rice was nominated to be the U.N. ambassador for the United States.
+On January 22, 2009, she was confirmed by the U.S. Senate, making her the first African American woman to be the United States' ambassador to the U.N.

 Often adopting an interventionist stance, Rice was successful in efforts to garner U.N. approval for sanctions against Iran and North Korea and military action in Libya.
 However, she also drew criticism following a September 2012 attack on two American facilities in Benghazi, Libya; Rice initially said it grew out of a protest against an offensive internet video, though it was later revealed to be the work of an extremist group.

 In June 2013, Rice was named national security adviser by President Obama, succeeding former adviser Tom Donilon.
 "I'm deeply honored and humbled to serve our country as your national security adviser," Rice stated during an event held in Washington, D.C., to announce her new role, according to NBC News.

 Soon after the announcement was made, President Obama expressed his excitement to work with the newest adviser in a statement: "I am absolutely thrilled that she'll be back at my side leading my national security team in my second term," he said.